 - help you search for homes that meet your requirements and are in your price range

-- schedule appointments you to tour the homes that interest you
+- schedule appointments for you to tour the homes that interest you

 - accompany you to home showings